One Big Hapa Family

 Website: Official Website

 Jeff Chiba Stearn’s charming and animated documentary gives us a peek at the varied identity questions and answers of five generations of a single family.
 From immigration to internment to intermarriage and assimilation, we hear people’s definitions of themselves, their ancestors, and their offspring.

 As Canadians, but also as what Canadians call “visible minorities,” how has this family grown and accomplished and come to understand itself?
 As citizens in predominantly immigrant countries, this film asks us all to take the same challenge.

 Directed by: Tracy Rector

 Runtime: 14 min

 Of Chinese and Native American descent, Louie Gong shows his art and passion are as unique as he is by merging Native Coast Salish art with pop culture icon Vans.

 Language: Japanese w/ English subtitles

-Emy Takada, a second generation Japanese raised in virtual seclusion from Brazilian society, seeks to understand her personal identity and her immigrant Japanese grandfather.
+Emy Takada, a second generation Japanese raised in virtual seclusion from Brazilian society, foreclosure defense hollywood to understand her personal identity and her immigrant Japanese grandfather.